-With the exception of classroom assignments facilitated by the Vice President for Academic Affairs, ALL use of campus facilities must be scheduled on the University Calendar.
+With the exception of classroom assignments facilitated by the Provost, ALL use of campus facilities must be scheduled on the University Calendar.

 If there is any damage to the scheduled facility (conference rooms, classrooms, athletic complexes, buildings, grounds, etc.) during the event, the individual or organization will be held liable for costs incurred by the University to make repairs.
 The University is not liable for items lost during or in connection with these activities.
+ARAMARK Higher Education Food Services has exclusivity on campus and must be given first right of refusal for any and all food service on campus at events.